 Now see figure 74 of exactly the same place, but photographed in July 2011.
 Note that the large block with a topographical marker at the top has disappeared.
 This collapse must have happened practically instantaneously.
 Unfortunately I only returned to the sight 4 years later.
 Still, I think it is quite impressive, but also rather worrying, because at the crest of the escarpment there was a FOR SALE sign, and somebody might just build a house there.

-The coastal erosion action is even more enhanced if accompanied by currents, or if the coast has structural weaknesses.
+The coastal erosion action is even more enhanced if the coast has structural weaknesses.
 Figure 75 shows how an almost vertical fault gouge of very weathered material acted as an erosional focus and a “blow hole” developed.

 Still related to the wave erosion and returning to the Tagus river estuary, its margins have long rocky sections and overall the river flows quite strongly.
 Sand needs to be dredged from the centre of the river to maintain it navigable for large tonnage shipping.
 In an attempt to develop beach tourism, the local municipalities dump that sand at the beach fronts.
 In places, this is a loosing battle because in winter, due to violent storms that sand is washed away.
 For example, according to the news media, for the 2014 holiday period, one million cubic metres of sand had to be dumped at the Caparica beach, which is at the open sea just to the South of the Tagus river estuary.
 In another case, this time on the northern side of the estuary proper, we have the same kind of evidence at the Carcavelos beach.
 Notice the difference between figures 76, where the beach is wide nice and sandy before the stormy weather,